ZacBlanco/hwx-tutorials/2-3/tutorials/analyzing-social-media-sentiment-data-2-3/analyzing-twitter-data-2-3.md

 Make sure you can reach the NiFi user interface at [http://sandbox.hortonworks.com:9090/nifi](http://sandbox.hortonworks.com:9090/nifi).

-If you can't access it, then you might need to forward port `9090` on your virtual machine.
+If you can't access it, first wait approximately 10-15 seconds after executing the command.
+If you still can't connect after that then you might need to forward port `9090` on your virtual machine.

 For VirtualBox you can forward the port **2** ways.
 Either through the GUI, or using the command line on the Host machine